Set up IoT Security and XSOAR for Cisco Prime Integration

 - Create a job for XSOAR to get a list of MAC addresses of active devices from IoT Security and then query Cisco Prime for details about the devices in the list.IoT Security and XSOAR only request details from Prime if a device has a MAC address.
 If your network has static IP devices without MAC addresses, they will not be included.Copy the name of the instance you just created, navigate to Jobs, and then click New Job at the top of the page.In the New Job panel that appears, enter the following and leave the other settings at their default values:Recurring: Select this because you want to periodically poll Cisco Prime for device details.Every: Enter a number and set the interval value (Minutes, Hours, Days, or Weeks) and select the days on which to run the job.
 This determines how often XSOAR sends a list of MAC addresses of currently active devices from IoT Security to Cisco Prime and receives device details in response.As a general rule of thumb, this job takes about 15 minutes per 1000 devices to complete.
 Other factors that might affect the time required to complete a job are the Cisco DNA Center API processing speed and settings.Name: Enter a name for the job.Playbook: ChooseCisco Prime Clients.Integration Instance Name: Paste the instance name you copied a few moments ago.Playbook Poll Interval: Enter a number (the value, though unspecified, is minutes) defining the period of time during which IoT Security must see device activity to include it in the list of currently active devices it provides to XSOAR.
 It’s common to use the same interval as the one above for running the recurring job.Site Names: By default, the XSOAR retrieves device data from all sites that IoT Security manages.
 If there are multiple sites and you want to get device data from a subset of them or Cisco Prime is managing a subset of them, specify them by name here.
 Separate multiple names with commas.
 Use quotation marks around names with spaces.
 Because the Cortex XSOAR UI opens in a new browser window, you can return to the previous window with the IoT Security portal and navigate toto view a list of site names.AdministrationSites and FirewallsSitesClickCreate new job.The job appears at the bottom of the Jobs list.

-- Return to the IoT Security portal and check the status of the Cisco Prime integration.Three states can appear in the Status column on the Integrations page.
+- Return to the IoT Security portal and check the status of the Cisco Prime integration.An integration instance can be in one of the following four states, which IoT Security displays in the Status column on the Integrations page:

-- Disabledmeans that either the integration was never configured (its default state) or it was configured but intentionally disabled.
+- Disabledmeans that either the integration was configured but intentionally disabled or it was never configured and a job that references it is enabled and running.

-- Inactivemeans that the integration was configured and enabled but is not functioning properly, possibly due to a configuration error or network condition.
+- Errormeans that the integration was configured and enabled but is not functioning properly, possibly due to a configuration error or network condition.

 - Activemeans that the integration was configured and enabled and is functioning properly.